infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 By default, files and directories can only be read/written by users present in the object's ACLs.
 It is possible to flag a file/directory as world-readable (everyone can read it) or world-writable (everyone can modify it).

-The _chmod_ UNIX binary must be used to set this.
+The _chmod_ UNIX binary can be used to set this.
 The following example sets a file as world-readable before making it world-writable as well.
 The `ls -l` command displays a file as world-readable/write through the _others_ category (the last three `rwx` indicators).

 ```
 $> ls -l /mnt/shared/awesome.txt